Amir-Merchad/odin-recipes/README.md

-This website shows all learned skills in HTML, without previous knowledge in it.
-I don't know yet how to customize it with CSS ... but it will be fun!
+This is my first website.
+It shows all skills learned in HTML from "The Odin Project".